Humpy-JBRM/heapdump-analyser/README.md

   - add the sidecar to your pod `yaml` (See [heapy-demo.yml](heapy-demo.yml))

-  - Make sure that your VM is running with `-XX:-XX:+HeapDumpOnOutOfMemoryError` and `-XX:HeapDumpPath=/heapdumps` as VM parameters
+  - Make sure that your VM is running with `-XX:+HeapDumpOnOutOfMemoryError` and `-XX:HeapDumpPath=/heapdumps` as VM parameters

   - Make sure that your VM is running with the VM parameters: